knkarthik01/polypharmacy-med-recommendation/README.md

 - Integrate external knowledge bases for more accurate adverse event prediction
 - Develop an interpretable interface for healthcare providers

+# Data Directory

+Place your MIMIC-III CSV files in this directory:
+- PRESCRIPTIONS.csv
+- DIAGNOSES_ICD.csv
+- PATIENTS.csv
+- ADMISSIONS.csv

+Due to data sharing restrictions and file size limitations, these files are not included in the repository.
+To obtain the MIMIC-III dataset, request access through PhysioNet: https://physionet.org/content/mimiciii/1.4/

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.